 Homemade potato chips find their way to our kitchen only very rarely, but what a heavenly indulgence when they do appear.
 You see, I’m a potato chip addict.
-I may blend a killer kombucha, spend my afternoons brewing water kefir and culturing raw milk yogurt, but it’s the humble potato chip: salty, crunchy and wonderfully greasy that will always have my heart.
+I may blend a killer kombucha, spend my afternoons brewing water kefir, and culturing raw milk yogurt, but it’s the humble potato chip: salty, crunchy, and wonderfully greasy that will always have my heart.

 We’ve given up potato chips, more or less; they’re loaded with nasty stuff: refined vegetable oils, genetically engineered ingredients, MSG, refined salts.
 I still can’t help myself, though.
 I crave them: the crunch, the salt, the greasy fingertips.
-It’s not so much that the potato chip is an unhealthy food, but, rather, what we’ve done with it.
+It’s not so much that the potato chip is unhealthy food, but, rather, what we’ve done with it.
 A potato, on its own, is a beautiful thing – capable of sustaining life in the Andes until it was brought from the new world to the old and found itself welcomed all over Europe, but perhaps in Ireland and Germany the most.
 The challenge then is the processing.
-The use of unhealthy, solvent-extracted genetically engineered vegetable oils like soybean and cottonseed oils that are used to make snack foods instead of the traditional fats that have nourished humans for thousands of years like butter, lard from pastured pigs, tallow from grass-fed cattle, coconut and palm kernel oils.
+The use of unhealthy, solvent-extracted genetically engineered vegetable oils like soybean and cottonseed oils that are used to make snack foods instead of the traditional fats that have nourished humans for thousands of years like butter, lard from pastured pigs, tallow from grass-fed cattle, coconut, and palm kernel oils.

 Lard gets a bad rap.
 It’s an unloved fat, but one that deserves cherishing.
 When the lipid hypothesis of the mid-twentieth century took hold, lard was on the outs and still remains on the outs despite our new-found (and well-deserved) infatuation with tropical oils like coconut oil.
 It’s a shame.
 At the turn of the twentieth century when diabetes rates were low and cardiovascular disease was almost unheard of and before the processed vegetable oil industry skyrocketed, lard and butter were the darlings of the home cook, the primary source of fat in the diet.
-Indeed, no one had heard of cottonseed oil, canola oil hadn’t yet been invented and folks were thriving in good health on eggs fried in bacon fat, fruit pies with lard-crust and foods fried in grass-fed tallow.
+Indeed, no one had heard of cottonseed oil, canola oil hadn’t yet been invented and folks were thriving in good health on eggs fried in bacon fat, fruit pies with lard-crust, and foods fried in grass-fed tallow.
 The only liquid vegetable consumed in any quantity was olive oil.
-Lard nourishes, it’s potently rich in vitamin D and an primarily composed of monounsaturated fat – the very fat that makes olive oil and avocados so healthy.
+Lard nourishes, it’s potently rich in vitamin D and primarily composed of monounsaturated fat – the very fat that makes olive oil and avocados so healthy.
 So give it up grapeseed and canola oil fans, and learn to use traditional fats.
 They taste better anyway and you can render lard at home easily.

-homemade potato chips
+homemade potato chip recipe

 - Slice the potatoes as thinly as possible (no thicker than 1/32-inch) using a mandolin.
 If you don’t have a mandoline, get one; they’ll cut smoothly, thinly and more uniformly than the best knife and are essential in preparing many dishes, not just homemade potato chips.